 Says Duncan: “While developing this recipe, I drew inspiration from iconic holiday foods and flavors—things like candy canes, cranberries and nostalgic holiday desserts like pumpkin pie.
 These ideas are echoed in the spiced peppermint tea with ginger, allspice, and cinnamon, as well as the 'cranberry sauce.'
 The celebratory identity of sparkling wine evokes the holiday spirit for me as well.”

 To be entirely frank, this is not the simplest punch to make.
-It will require some effort—and if you want to do it right in time for Thanksgiving, you’ll probably want to make it tomorrow and let it chill in your fridge (or even outside in the cold) for a few days.
+It will require some effort—and if you want to do it right in time for Thanksgiving, you’ll probably want to start early and let it chill in your fridge (or even outside in the cold) for a few hours.
 But nothing good comes easy.